Perpetual check: Fischer vs. Tal

 and the game was drawn.
 (After 22.Kh1, then 22...Qf3+ 23.Kg1 Qg4+ forces perpetual check.)

 Mutual perpetual check

 A mutual perpetual check is not possible using only the orthodox chess pieces, but it is possible using some fairy chess pieces.
-In the diagram to the right, the pieces represented as upside-down knights are nightriders: they move any number of knight-moves in a given direction until they are blocked by something along the path (that is, a nightrider is to a knight as a queen is to a king, ignoring the rules on check).
+In the diagram, the pieces represented as inverted knights are nightriders: they move any number of knight moves in a given direction until they are blocked by any piece along the path (that is, a nightrider is to a knight as a queen is to a king, ignoring the rules on check).
 There could follow: